matthewdeanmartin/c7n_make/README.md

 # c7n_make
 An opinionated Cloud Custodian build script with examples

 ## Goals

-- Some guidance for creating a build script for policy files.
+- Some guidance for creating policy files.
   - Folder structure
   - Naming conventions

+Testing
 - Localstack and moto testing
-- End to end testing
+- End-to-end testing
 - Plugin development

+Scripts
+- Build scripts (are the artifacts good?
+Interpolate variables, set defaults, merge)
+- Deployment scripts (Send to a custodian runner)

 ## Structure for policy

 - The policy file
 - The CC teardown file
+- A pytest unit test and fixture to provision the resources, run the policy, assert, and then teardown.

+## Structure for a policy collection

+- A folder for each policy
+- Some sort of templating strategy for creating slightly different versions, e.g. development/production
+  - TBD: yq? other?
+- Development here can have two meanings, a place to prove your policies, but also the environment where the enterprise developers other applications, which might have different levels of strictness.

 ## Policy Linting